publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schVII/m__us_usc_t33_s467f.md

         (3) __Voting membership__

-        The Board shall consist of 11 voting members selected by the Director for expertise in dam safety, of whom—
+        The Board shall consist of 11 voting members selected by the Administrator for expertise in dam safety, of whom—

             (A) 1 member shall represent the Department of Agriculture;